albertdavis380/git-snippets/README.md

-# how to delete all commit history in github?
+# How to delete all commit history in github?

 Checkout